Malaysia client case studies in 2023

 Corporate bank account opening

 In order to assist our Client to open a corporate bank account in Malaysia, we contacted an international bank preferred by our Client.
-After reviewing our application, the front desk reverted to request additional due diligence information on the reasons accounting for the Group structure of our Client: a majority of the shares of his company were indeed held by a venture capital fund, with multiple layovers of holding companies in Mauritius, the Cayman Islands and the United Kingdom.
+After reviewing our application, the front desk reverted to request additional due diligence information on the reasons accounting for the Group structure of our Client: a majority of the shares of his company were indeed held by a venture capital fund, with multiple layovers of holding companies, the Cayman Islands and the United Kingdom.
 As often when a successful company benefits from investment from a private equity fund, determining the beneficial ownership was a tricky task.
 This unfortunately caused engagement delays.

 After a couple of weeks without an answer from our Client’s preferred bank, we convinced him to consider other reputable international banks.
 After several weeks of negotiations and assistance from Healy Consultants, we finally managed to convince the Malaysian branch of a reputable Singaporean bank to accept our Client as a customer.
 The engagement was hence successfully completed.